JacobLey/leyman/tools/entry-script/README.md

 `entry-script` is an ESM module.
 That means it _must_ be `import`ed.
 To load from a CJS module, use dynamic import `const { EntryScript } = await import('entry-script');`.

-Any class that extends `EntryScript` must export itself as the `default` export.
+Any class that extends `EntryScript` must export either the class itself or an instance of the class as the `default` export.

-The `EntryScript` itself extends [StaticEmitter](https://www.npmjs.com/package/static-emitter) for event emitting convenience.
+Depending on class/instance export, either the static or instance version of `main(argv: string[]): Promise<void>` must be implemented.

 ## API